 Faculty members welcome the opportunity to work closely with students to facilitate learning and assist in meeting course objectives.
 The student should first discuss any concerns regarding an instructor or a course with the instructor involved.
 If further discussion is needed, the student should contact the course coordinator.
 If the problem is still unresolved, the student should ask the senior associate dean for academics for assistance.

-Additional information on complaint and grievance procedures can be found in the Student Handbook.
+Additional information on complaint and grievance procedures can be found in the Student Handbook (on line at www.vanderbilt.edu/student_handbook/).

 Withdrawal from the University